A Bayesian Nonparametric Stochastic Block Model for Directed Acyclic Graphs

-While other works such as \cite{gbp19} have used similar Bayesian nonparametric formulation, they usually stayed within one of the two regimes of the PY process.
-These two regimes imply different asymptotic behaviour of $K_n$ as $n$ grows, and the model might be misspecified if only one regime was assumed before fitting to the data.
-To circumvent this, the choice of regime becomes part of the model, with a model selection step based on Gibbs variable selection \citep{cc95} embedded in the MCMC sampler.
+While other works such as \cite{gbp19} have used Bayesian nonparametric formulation for the block membership, they usually focused only on the first of the two regimes.
+As these two regimes imply different asymptotic behaviours of the number of blocks, the model might be misspecified if only one regime is assumed before fitting to the data.
+To circumvent this, the choice of regime becomes another part of the proposed model, with a model selection step based on Gibbs variable selection \citep{cc95} embedded in the Markov chain Monte Carlo (MCMC) sampler.

-The rest of this article is as follows: Section \ref{sect.background} provides some background of SBMs and the PY process, while the SBM for DAGs is proposed in Section \ref{sect.model}.
-The MCMC sampler is outlined in \ref{sect.inference}, and the results of application to the two data sets shown in Figure \ref{fig:adj_mat} are presented in Section \ref{sect.application}.
-Section \ref{sect.discussion} concludes the article.